Results Ancient monuments New York (Manhattan)

 Romanesque Abbey with garden, in a haven of peace and beauty near Manhattan, with famous manuscripts

-The most French place in New York, in its history and architecture.
-The Cloisters includes five medieval French cloisters and exhibits treasures from the Middle Ages.
-The extraordinary destiny of these European Romanesque and Gothic fragments, recomposed into an American medieval ensemble, merges with the adventurous life of a New York sculptor and collector: George Grey Barnard.
-He travelled through France for ten years, in search of treasures that he bought from the farmers.
-In particular, he acquired the cloister of Saint-Michel de Cuxa, in the Pyrénées-Orientales: a tour de force.
-As a result, the French government had to pass a law in 1913 prohibiting the export of historic monuments.
+The most French place in New York, both in history and architecture.
+The Cloisters brings together five French medieval cloisters and exhibits treasures from the Middle Ages.
+The extraordinary destiny of these European Romanesque and Gothic fragments, recomposed into an American medieval ensemble, is intertwined with the adventurous life of a New York sculptor and collector: George Grey Barnard.
+For ten years, he criss-crossed France in search of treasures he bought from peasants.
+He notably acquired the cloister of Saint-Michel de Cuxa, in the Pyrénées-Orientales: a tour de force.
+In 1913, the French government passed a law prohibiting the export of historic monuments.
 Barnard was able to bring hundreds of pieces back to America.
-The museum opened in 1938 thanks to the generosity of John Rockefeller Jr., who donated the entire collection to the Metropolitan Museum of Art in New York.
+The museum opened in 1938 thanks to the generosity of John Rockefeller Jr. who donated the entire collection to the Metropolitan Museum of Art in New York.

-Built on a tall wooded hill, Fort Tryon Park, which overlooks Harlem and the Hudson River, the site of this Romanesque abbey makes it one of New York's most endearing museums.
-In the garden of the cloister of Trie-en-Bigorre, we find the plants represented in the tapestries called "La Chasse à la Licorne".
-This extraordinary series, one of the masterpieces of medieval tapestry, is worth a visit to the museum.
-The place also houses famous manuscripts such as Les belles heures de Jean de France.
+Built on a high, wooded hill, Fort Tryon Park, overlooking Harlem and the Hudson River, the location of this Romanesque abbey makes it one of New York's most endearing museums.
+The cloister garden at Trie-en-Bigorre is home to the plants depicted in the Unicorn Hunt tapestries.
+This extraordinary series, one of the masterpieces of medieval tapestry, is well worth a visit in its own right.
+The museum also houses famous manuscripts such as Les belles heures de Jean de France.
 A haven of peace and beauty, just a stone's throw from the city.

 Did you know?
 This review was written by our professional authors.